lfoppiano/grobid-quantities/README.md

 ![GROBID Quantity Demo](doc/img/Screenshot5.png)

-As the other GROBID models, the module relies only on machine learning and it uses linear CRF.
+As with the other GROBID models, the module relies only on machine learning and it uses linear CRF.
 The normalisation of quantities is handled by the java library [Units of measurement](http://unitsofmeasurement.github.io/).